marcchehab/luz/content/post/202201 Something new.md

 ---
-title: Trying oust
+title: Mal schauen ob das noch geht
-description: Welcome to Hugo Theme Stack
+description: Welcome to Hugo Theme
-slug: hello-world
+# slug: post-repo-2
-date: 2022-03-06 00:00:00+0000
+date: 2022-03-09 00:00:00+0000
-image: cover.jpg
+image: ape.jpg
 categories:
     - Example Category
 tags:
-    - Example Tag
+    - Another
 ---

 Welcome to Hugo theme Stack by Marc.
 This is your first post.
 Edit or delete it, then start writing!